AhnafHamim/Furrever-stay/README.md

 Model_makes_prediction-->Predicts_Days_Cat_Will_Stay_at_Shelter;

 ```
-The user will input the characteristics of the cat by using the drop down menu on the website
+The user will input the characteristics of the cat by using the drop-down menu on the website

 ![Kapture 2023-12-10 at 12 24 33](https://github.com/AhnafHamim/team-3/assets/83092931/0ee13711-2c0f-4592-a4f9-b224a5a0ff3c)